-It was already apparent in the Volume 100 review (IARC, 2012a, b, c, d, e, f) that mechanistic and other relevant biological data had a steadily growing role in carcinogenicity evaluation.
-This promoted an overall revision of the Preamble, in 2019 took into account advances in the assessment of mechanistic data, including, in particular, the identification of key characteristics of carcinogens, which provide a framework for the organization of mechanistic data and the assessment of strengths as well as gaps in evidence.
+It was already apparent in the Volume 100 review (IARC, 2012a, b, c, d, \underline{e} , f) that mechanistic and other relevant biological data had a steadily growing role in carcinogenicity evaluation.
+This promoted an overall revision of the Preamble, in 2019 (IARC, 2019a, b; Samet et al., 2020), alongside a transformation of the title to IARC Monographs on the Identification of Carcinogenic Hazards to Humans, which clearly defines in today's accepted terminology the programme's activity as actually implemented since the very beginning.
+The revision of the Preamble took into account advances in the assessment of mechanistic data, including, in particular, the identification of key characteristics of carcinogens, which provide a framework for the organization of mechanistic data and the assessment of strengths as well as gaps in evidence.
 The current Preamble reflects these advances and describes a process to reach a carcinogenicity classification by integrating, along parallel and harmonized lines, the three streams of evidence: experimental animal bioassays, mechanistic investigations, and epidemiological studies.